How to Clean Fruit with Vinegar (DIY Fruit & Veggie Wash + Spray)

 Like using all-natural products?
 Learn how to *safely* clean your dishwasher using vinegar!

-Do I really need to wash fruits and vegetables before eating?
+Do I need to wash fruits and vegetables before eating?

-Yes, you absolutely should!
-No matter what you buy, organic or not, our produce gets contaminated in so many different ways during food production from growing to packaging and shipping.
+No, but you absolutely should!
+No matter what you buy, organic or not, our produce gets contaminated in so many different ways during food production, from growing to packaging and shipping.
 This is why a DIY veggie wash or produce spray is so handy.

 Many people get sick from food-borne illnesses every year, and properly washing fruits and vegetables with a produce spray or DIY veggie wash is one of the best ways to reduce our risks for food-borne illnesses.